AckerlyXu/heima/articles/virtual-machines/windows/load-balanced-iis-tutorial.md

 To complete this tutorial, make sure that you have installed the latest [Azure PowerShell](https://docs.microsoft.com/powershell/azure/overview) module.

-First, log in to your Azure subscription with the Login-AzureRmAccount -EnvironmentName AzureChinaCloud command and follow the on-screen directions.
+First, log in to your Azure subscription with the Login-AzureRmAccount command and follow the on-screen directions.

 ```powershell
 Login-AzureRmAccount -EnvironmentName AzureChinaCloud